Joel Coleman: Oldham Athletic

 Coleman was born in Bolton, Greater Manchester.
-An Oldham Athletic youth graduate, he signed a two-year scholarship with the club in 2012.
+An Oldham Athletic youth graduate having joined when he was 11, he signed a two-year scholarship with the club in 2012.
 He signed his first professional contract with the club on 18 June 2014, penning a two-year contract.

 Coleman made his first-team debut on 17 March 2015, coming on as a 57th-minute substitute for Jake Kean in a 3–1 League One home loss against Milton Keynes Dons.

 Huddersfield Town

 Coleman signed for Championship club Huddersfield Town on 7 June 2016 on a three-year contract for an undisclosed fee.
 He made his debut on 26 December 2016, playing the entirety of a 2–1 win at home to Nottingham Forest.

 He replaced the suspended Danny Ward for the first leg of the Championship play-off semi-final against Sheffield Wednesday, keeping a clean sheet in the process.
 Following Huddersfield Town's promotion to the Premier League, Coleman signed a new two-year contract with the club on 30 July 2017.